FreakC-Foundation/FreakC/README.md

     REM This is a comment in FreakC and Batch
     ::This is also a comment in FreakC and Batch

+Note: After FreakC is compiled to Batch, all the comments will be removed in the generated Batch file

 ## What is in the devkit ?
 <li>A FreakC compiler</li>